Prostitution in New Zealand: Prostitution and minors

 Underage involvement in the sex industry continues to be a controversial issue in New Zealand, both before and after the passage of the PRA in 2003, with conflicting claims of its extent or relationship to the PRA.

 The law

 Child prostitution is illegal.
 The Prostitution Reform Act 2003 reads as follows:

 Thus, it is legal for a person under 18 to be a sex worker, but it is illegal for anyone else to profit from them in this capacity, or cause, assist, facilitate, or encourage them to provide commercial sexual services to any person.
 It is also illegal for anyone to purchase sex from a person aged under 18.
 The media are likely to require photographic ID before placing advertisements to ensure they are complying with this law.
 The defence of "reasonableness" has been removed, but sex workers appearing under age may be asked by police to provide proof of age.

-There appears to be no law prohibiting a person under 18 from being a client of a prostitute, thus the legal age for this is presumably 16, the legal age of consent in New Zealand.
+There is no explicit minimum age to be a client of a prostitute.
+Therefore, it is presumed the minimum age is 16, the legal age of consent in New Zealand.